28 Famous Landmarks in Thailand to Visit

 The main hall of Wat Rong Khun is entirely white to symbolize purity.
 The hall's exterior is additionally decorated with mirrors to reflect one's ability to self reflect.
 Aside from being an architectural masterpiece, the temple also serves as an art exhibition.

-☂️ Visit Wat Rong Khun - White Temple on a tour
+☂️ Experience Wat Rong Khun - White Temple with a tour

 Wat Mahathat